 - 1. All courses in the curriculum of Harvard School of Dental Medicine are required and organized sequentially.
 Students are required to complete all coursework in the prescribed sequence, within a period not to exceed six years of enrollment in the DMD program.
 All required preclinical and clinical courses must be completed successfully prior to graduation. - 2.
-All outstanding course work, examinations, and assessments must be completed before a student is promoted to the next academic year. - 3.
-Students must pass all coursework in preclinical courses before proceeding to clinical coursework.
+All outstanding course work, examinations, and assessments must be completed before a student is promoted to the next academic year. - Students must pass all coursework in preclinical courses before proceeding to clinical coursework.
 The Committee on Promotions may grant deferral of this rule in cases where it believes that extenuating circumstances exist. - 4.
 Students must satisfactorily complete the required clinical coursework in Year 3 before beginning the externships and elective rotations of Year 4. - 5.
 Students must complete all program and discipline-specific patient-care requirements before graduation. - 6.
 Students must pass the Integrated National Board Dental Examination (INBDE) before graduation.
 The performance of students who fail the INBDE will be reviewed by the Committee on Promotions.
-The Committee may dictate a plan of study for continuing clinical work and/or retaking the exam and may limit clinical rotations and patient contact.
-Students who fail Part I, will not be promoted to the 3rd year and will not be permitted to assume patient care responsibilities.
-This may result in a delay of graduation. - 7.
+The Committee may dictate a plan of study for continuing clinical work and/or retaking the exam and may limit clinical rotations and patient contact. - 7.
 Students must successfully complete and present an approved research project prior to graduation.
 For specific information, please see the DMD Student Research Guidebook provided by the Office of Research, available at: https://hsdm.harvard.edu/research-guidebooks